knpuniversity/symfony/knpu/extra-upgrade-4.0/extras.md

 ```

 Version 3 of this bundle is *all* new... but not in a "broke everything" kind of
 way.
-Before, fixtures classes were loaded because they lived in an *exact* directory:
+Before, fixture classes were loaded because they lived in an *exact* directory:
 usually `DataFixtures\ORM` in your bundle.
 And if you needed to access services,
 you extended `ContainerAwareFixture` and fetched them directly from the container.